In this post, you’ll get 31 budgeting tips for beginners to budget like a pro.

 As a beginner who has no idea of making a budget before, you should keep it simple.
 Because at this stage going for complicated apps, software, excel, and spreadsheet templates then you may end up tired.

 The easy solution is to take a pen and paper and write down your goals.
-List your income, expenses, find differences, and you’re good to go.
+List your income, and expenses, find differences, and you’re good to go.

 For getting more information on making a budget you can watch YouTube tutorials.
 Practical videos make your job a lot easier to do.